Complete Guide to Removing the Door on GE JVM6175SKSS Over-the-Range Microwave

 - Needle-nose pliers or hemostat (optional, for hinge pin clips)

-- Soft cloth or blanket to lay the door on (protects the glass)
+- Soft cloth or blanket to lay the door on (to protect the glass)

-- Tape measure (to check door alignment after reassembly)
+- Tape measure (for checking door alignment after reassembly)

 - Non-contact voltage tester (to verify power is disconnected)